Parameter-Efficient Fine-Tuning for Continual Learning: A Neural Tangent Kernel Perspective: Experiments

 \subsection{Ablation Study}

-To rigorously align theoretical constructs with empirical evidence, an extensive series of ablation studies are conducted utilizing the CIFAR100 and ImageNet-R datasets.
-All experiments adhere to standardized conditions: a fixed random seed of 0, consistent task segmentation, and the utilization of pre-trained \textit{ViT-B/16-IN21K} weight to ensure model consistency.
-The ablation studies examine configurations involving the Subnetwork-1 Adaptation Module (S1), Subnetwork-2 Adaptation Module (S2), Hybrid Adaptation Module (Hybrid), Knowledge Retention (KR) mechanism, Task-Feature Dissimilarity Loss (Dis), Orthogonality Loss (Orth), and Regularization Loss (Reg).
-The average accuracy (\(\bar{A}\)) across tasks is evaluated to quantitatively assess the contributions of each component to the model's overall performance, which is displayed in Table~\ref{ablation_study}.
+To systematically evaluate the contribution of each component in the proposed framework, we conduct extensive ablation studies on CIFAR100 and ImageNet-R using a frozen \textit{ViT-B/16-IN21K} backbone.
+For fair comparison, all experiments are conducted under identical settings, including fixed random seeds (0-4), consistent task partitions, and the same pre-trained backbone initialization.
+The ablation studies examine configurations involving the Subnetwork-1 Adaptation Module (S1), Subnetwork-2 Adaptation Module (S2), Hybrid Adaptation Module (Hybrid) \footnote{``Hybrid Only'' refers to the training objective rather than the network structure.
+In this setting, both Subnetwork-1 (S1) and Subnetwork-2 (S2) are retained in the model and remain fully trainable, producing two adapted feature streams.
+The Hybrid Adaptation Module performs cross-attention based fusion between these two streams to obtain $E_{CLS}^{HAE}$, rather than operating on a single backbone output with $Q=K=V$.
+The term ``Hybrid Only'' indicates that the model is supervised solely using $CE(E_{CLS}^{HAE}, y)$ in Eq.~\ref{A_eq7}, while the branch-specific auxiliary losses on S1 and S2 are disabled.}, Knowledge Retention (KR) mechanism, Task-Feature Dissimilarity Loss (Dis), Orthogonality Loss (Orth), and Regularization Loss (Reg).
+The average accuracy (\(\bar{A}\)) across tasks is evaluated to quantitatively assess the contributions of each component.